Contact Us

 Recycle

-For many people, this is the easiest practice to adopt, in part because many universities and municipalities like Hennepin County have recycling programs.
+For many people, this is the easiest sustainable practice to adopt, in part because many universities and municipalities like Hennepin County have recycling programs.
 The University of Minnesota, for example, recycles paper, caps & bottles, and organics.
 While less effective than reduction and reuse, recycling is still important – especially for certain categories of goods.
 Some basic tips:

 • Do your research before you recycle because placing the wrong items into recycling can contaminate the recycling stream.
 After you check the rules, if you’re still unsure if an item can be recycled, it’s better to be on the safe side and just throw it out.